jkaye2012/cppinecone/docs/installation.md

 By default, Cppinecone's CURL configuration assumes that OpenSSL should be used for TLS, and that the library is available for linking when CURL is being built.

-[Two third-party libraries](./index.md#dependencies) are vended with Cppinecone for ease of use.
+[Three third-party libraries](./index.md#dependencies) are vended with Cppinecone for ease of use.
 The configuration of these libraries can be controlled by the user by setting their supported CMake variables.
 For most users, the library defaults should be reasonable.

 * CURL's supported variables are unfortunately not well-documented.
 You can find them directly in the [CMakeLists.txt](https://github.com/curl/curl/blob/master/CMakeLists.txt) file in their main repository
 * JSON's CMake support is [well-documented](https://json.nlohmann.me/integration/cmake/)
+* Spdlog does not require CMake configuration